 Joyce Marie Abbott was born and raised in Philadelphia where she was educated within the School District of Philadelphia.
 She is a devoted educator who has enthusiastically served the district since 1996.
 Prior to her employment with the district Joyce served in the military for ten years as a soldier in the United States Army, where she successfully earned the rank of Staff Sergeant.
 While there, she completed a ten-month tour in the Persian Gulf War.
 After being honorably discharged with several awards, she was selected to be a candidate in one of the first cohorts of the nationally regarded Troops to Teachers program.
 Joyce attributes her effective disciplinary practices to her military experience.
 Ms. Abbott has been nominated for several teaching awards due to her exemplary instructional practices and classroom management.
 In 2004, 2005 and 2007 Ms. Abbott was included in the “Who’s Who Among America’s Finest Teachers.”
 Additionally, she has been featured in the Philadelphia Daily News as “An Everyday Hero” and her classrooms have been featured on channels six (ABC) and ten (CBS).
 In addition to mentoring teachers, Ms. Abbott has served in many leadership capacities.
-She currently operates as Dean of Students at Andrew Hamilton School.
-During this, her first year in the role, the school was awarded by the School District of Philadelphia for Outstanding Strides in School Climate & Culture.
+She currently operates as the Climate Manager at Andrew Hamilton School.
+Under her leadership, the school was awarded by the School District of Philadelphia for Outstanding Strides in School Climate & Culture.
 Ms. Abbott enjoys being part of positive and productive change; particularly as it relates to the students she serves.
 Ms. Abbott has a Bachelor of Science in Business and Economics from the University of Maryland Eastern Shore and a Master’s of Education from Cheney University.

 Brian Marc Rogers joined the School District of Philadelphia in 2001 after serving several years in the corporate world in the capacity of operations manager and focusing in the areas of human resources and staff training and development.
 Throughout his tenure with the district, Mr. Rogers has had the opportunity to serve Philadelphia students as a teacher servicing each grade from kindergarten through grade eight in the areas of Math, English Language Arts, Science and Social Studies.
 Mr. Rogers has also contributed to school academic and cultural success for the past ten years functioning in the school leadership roles of Dean of Students, Dean of Climate and Culture, School Based Teacher Leader for Math and English Language Arts, Math Academic Lead Coach and School Based Data Coordinator.
 Mr. Rogers has a passion for mentorship and is driven by high academic performance expectation and his desire to help create the best school learning environment for students, families and staff members.
 Mr. Rogers holds a Bachelor’s of Science from Temple University and a Master’s of Science in Education from Saint Joseph University.
 He lives by the educational philosophy that, “as educators we must reach our children before we can effectively teach our children.”